health benefits of coconut oil

 Coconut Oil Is High in Saturated Fat

-Next to palm oil, coconut oil has more saturated fat than anything else people eat, including butter, beef, and even lard.
-And although fitness magazines and websites have promoted coconut oil, saturated fat is not good for you.
+Next to palm oil, coconut oil has more saturated fat than anything else peopleΒ eat,Β including butter, beef, and even lard.
+And although fitness magazines and websites have promoted coconut oil, saturated fat is not suitable for you.
 One tablespoon of this sweet oil maxes out the daily allowance recommended by the American Heart Association.

-That being said, however, saturated fat is known to increase LDL, or bad cholesterol, but coconut oil has been shown to increase your HDL, or good cholesterol as well.
-Although science still isn’t sure why, many people believe it has to do with the medium chain triglycerides (MCT) found in coconut oil.
-When compared to the long chain triglycerides in vegetable oil, dairy, and meat, the triglycerides in coconut oil are more likely to be burned for energy than turned into fat storage.
+However, saturated fat is known to increase LDL or bad cholesterol, but coconut oil has been shown to increase your HDL or good cholesterol.
+Although science still isn’t sure why many people believe it has to do with the medium-chain triglycerides (MCT) found in coconut oil.
+Compared to the long-chain triglycerides in vegetable oil, dairy, and meat, the triglycerides in coconut oil are more likely to be burned for energy than turned into fat storage.

 Instead of thinking about coconut oil as good or bad, think of it as an alternative that can be used in moderation in place of butter or other solid fat products.